-If you do have a hearing loss, there is an extensive line of hearing instruments to choose from, designed to fit every lifestyle and hearing loss, including a complete line of digital instruments.
+If you do have a hearing loss, there is an extensive line of hearing aids to choose from, designed to fit every lifestyle and hearing loss, including a complete line of digital hearing aids.

 The inner circuitry is the second of the two main parts of a hearing-aid (the first being the shell style) and it determines the type of technology used in Beltone hearing aids.

 The choice of a hearing aid style is a personal one, and depends on your lifestyle, desired aesthetic appeal, degree of hearing loss, and other factors.
 The “shell” or “case” is the outer covering of a hearing aid, and determines its style.
 Of the many parts of a hearing aid, style can make a big difference to your overall satisfaction.

 Beltone’s two main style categories are Behind-the-Ear (BTE) and Custom hearing aids.
 BTE hearing aids are curved to rest comfortably behind your ear.

 Extremely popular, BTE hearing aids are easy to adjust, fully programmable and furnish mild-to-powerful amplification.